simwrapper/simwrapper.github.io/docs/aftersim-intro.md

 ## 1. How aftersim works

 aftersim is essentially a very fancy file browser that works on the web.
-It reveals the file storage area that is the "root" of your file storage.
-For VSP, our public subversion server is that file storage.
+It allows you to browse the files and subfolders in the file storage area is configured; for VSP, everything in our public subversion server is available.
 You can also view files on your local computer by running a tiny file server locally.

-For each folder, aftersim depicts zoomable thumbnails of any image files in that folder, including all of the standard MATSim summary charts (iteration statistics, mode shares, etc).
-It will also show thumbnails for any visualizations that you have set up for that folder (See #2 below).
+For each folder, aftersim depicts zoomable thumbnails of all of the standard MATSim summary charts (iteration statistics, mode shares, etc).
+It will also show thumbnails for every visualization that you have set up for that folder (See #2 below).
 Clicking on any thumbnail will bring up a full screen visualization.

 ### Viewing files stored on public-svn and other internet locations

-The main aftersim site can be used to view all project folders on the VSP public-svn server.
+The main aftersim site can be used to view local files on your computer and all project folders on the VSP public-svn server.
 If you have write access to public-svn, you can create your own project folders there for your simulations, too.

 To set up aftersim for other storage locations, you need to fork aftersim and set up your own instance, pointing to a storage location somewhere.
 This is what we did for the AVÖV project, for example.
 Billy can probably help you get this set up.

 ### Viewing local folders on your computer

-You can use aftersim to browse files on your local computer if you run a small file server app on "localhost:8000".
-You can set any folder on your computer as the root folder, and then aftersim will be able to access anything in that folder and subfolders below it.
+You can use aftersim to browse files on your local computer by running a small file server app on "localhost:8000".
+You can set any folder on your computer as the root folder, and then aftersim have access anything in that folder and subfolders below it.
 Only you will have access to these files: they are not network- or internet-accessible.

+> Nothing is sent over the network to aftersim.github.io: this is 100% a client-side app that runs in your browser.

 We have local file servers written in Java and Python.
 Pick whichever one you are more comfortable with: